mgerhold/arguably/README.md

 A simple-to-use command line argument parser written in modern C++.

 ## Usage
-You can create a parser using the [*builder pattern*](https://en.wikipedia.org/wiki/Builder_pattern).
+You can create a parser using the builder pattern.
 There are three different kinds of arguments:
 * flags (`true` or `false`),
 * named parameters, and
 * optionally named parameters.